 It would appear that brightness rather than wavelength and hence UV exposure is the likely stronger link with myopia, with light levels outdoors (up to 100,000 lux) being up to 500 times brighter than indoor light.
 In their 2009 IOVS paper, which is available for free download from the IOVS website, Ashby et al revealed that chickens, when reared under strong indoor light without UV, showed dose-dependent propensity to retard development of form deprivation myopia.

-In their 2012 IOVS paper, also available for free download, Sherwin et al showed that myopic adults had lower levels of long term ocular UV exposure, as measured by conjunctival autofluorescence, compared to non-myopic adults, which is evidence of these myopes spending less time outdoors, however this can be complicated by use of UV blocking clear and tinted spectacle lenses and contact lenses.
+In their 2012 IOVS paper, also available for free download, Sherwin et al showed that myopic adults had lower levels of long term ocular UV exposure, as measured by conjunctival autofluorescence, compared to non-myopic adults, which is indirect evidence of these myopes spending less time outdoors - drawing the conclusion of this indicating less outdoor time is complicated by use of UV blocking clear and tinted spectacle lenses and contact lenses by people needing vision correction.
 Interestingly, Rose et al found in their Sydney Myopia Study that children of myopic parents spent less time outdoors.
 Lower amounts of outdoor time could be a consequence as much as a developmental factor in myopia.

-A clear retinal image could also be just as important as bright light – in another chicken-blinding experiment published in the open access journal PLoS ONE, Weizhong et al reared chickens with monocular diffusers to induce form deprivation myopia to find that they only received a protective benefit from bright light (15,000 lux) exposure when greater than 5 hours per day.
+It could be the brightness of the light, as described above.
+A clear retinal image could also be just as important as bright light, though – in another chicken-blinding experiment published in the open access journal PLoS ONE, Weizhong et al reared chickens with monocular diffusers to induce form deprivation myopia to find that they only received a protective benefit from bright light (15,000 lux) exposure when greater than 5 hours per day.
 This speaks to the role of retinal blur in myopia development and progression in children, particularly where due to binocular vision disorders like accommodative lag.

 The alternative viewpoint is that of Ian Flitcroft, published in Progress in Retinal and Eye Research, who describes how the dioptric environment varies dramatically indoors.
 Sitting at this computer while I type this blog, focussed on the screen, my keyboard and fingers induce hyperopic blur on my inferior retina while the world beyond my screen induces myopic defocus.
 Several dioptres of variation from the optical infinity across my office to at least 2-3D of blur from my keyboard is possible.
 However once you’re outdoors and everything is beyond 3m distance, your retina enjoys a full field of optical infinity.
 Given the strong understanding of how the peripheral retina drives eye growth in both animal and human models, the benefit of outdoor time is likely to be a combination of the dioptric environment as well as brightness.

-The clinical culmination of the above is that at least 90 minutes of average outdoor time per day for children is beneficial.
+The clinical culmination of the above is that increasing outdoor time for children is beneficial to delay or prvent myopia onset.
 UV protection is important and must be balanced with the visual and retinal stimulation provided by bright natural light.
-And for our bookworm myopic kids, we do need to tell them that taking your book or ipad outdoors doesn’t count as outdoor time!
+And for our bookworm myopic kids, to leverage all of the outdoor time benefits, we do need to tell them that taking your book or ipad outdoors probably doesn’t count as outdoor time!